 What Are Pages in WordPress?

-Creating pages to your website is similar to that of incorporating Posts in WordPress.
+Creating pages to your website are similar to that of incorporating Posts in WordPress.
 Pages can be defined as a collective set of static content that does not change its display information dynamically during the website run.
 Let us now get to know how to add or make a page in WordPress.

 How to Add a New Page in WordPress?